aristocratos/btop/README.md

   -t, --tty_on          force (ON) tty mode, max 16 colors and tty friendly graph symbols +t, --tty_off         force (OFF) tty mode
-  -p, --preset <id>     start with preset, integer value between 0-9 --utf-force           force start even if no UTF-8 locale was detected --debug               start in DEBUG mode: shows microsecond timer for information collect
+  -p, --preset <id>     start with preset, integer value between 0-9 --force-utf           force start even if no UTF-8 locale was detected --debug               start in DEBUG mode: shows microsecond timer for information collect
                         and screen draw functions and sets loglevel to DEBUG
 ```